jhosee/bitbucket/README.md

 ## Acknowledgments

-* Hat tip to all the Atlassian support engineers who steering me in the right direction over many months when they really obligated to do so.
+* Hat tip to all the Atlassian support engineers who steering me in the right direction over many months when they really weren't obligated to do so.